Jbdu4493/oct23_cmlops_reco_films_helm/Readme.md

 HOST=localhost,
 PORT=5431

- \* The api need 10-15 mins to be started because of PostrgeSQL database init
+ \* The api needs 10-15 mins to be started because of PostrgeSQL database init

 Dependencies
 ============